PiJoules/Polygon/README.md

 Also on the settings screen you can see a histogram of past accelerometer readings by tapping the Visualize Noise button or a rolling plot of the estimated velocity of the phone by tapping the Visualize Velocities button.

 Your best scores will be saved on your phone with the names you enter at the end of the game.
 To clear these scores, tap Clear Local Scores button.
+Scores are also saved globally on a server.

 Code
 ----